Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 ```

 Open your browser and check [http://localhost:19999/browse](http://localhost:19999/browse).
 There
-should be an output file `LICENSE2` which doubles each line in the file `LICENSE`.
+should be an output `LICENSE2` containing the doubled content of `LICENSE1`.

 ### Use Data from HDFS